-Deposits are bitcoin transactions sent to your Wirex account (credit).
-Transfers are bitcoin transactions sent out of your Wirex account (debit).
+Deposits are cryptocurrency transactions sent to your Wirex account (credit).
+Transfers are crypto transactions sent out of your Wirex account (debit).
 So if you receive a deposit, your balance is being credited whereas if you're sending a transfer, your balance is being debited.

-To set up a transfer (i.e. send bitcoin out of your bitcoin wallet):
+To set up a transfer (i.e. send crypto out of your cryptowallet):

-- From your Wirex app, select 'bitcoin account'
+- From your Wirex app, select a needed cryptowallet.

 - Enter the amount you wish to send

-- Add the recipient's BTC address (make sure it is a BTC address)
+- Add the recipient's crypto address (make sure this is the address for this cryptocurrency)

 - Review and confirm the details

-- Confirm the transaction via email (sent to your registered email) - To do this, you'll need to click on the link in the email.
+- Confirm the transaction via email (sent to your registered email): to do this, you'll need to click the link in the email.